rajiprinze/sea-sfo-060120-mod1-final-project/README.md

 |ability: string   |

-## C.R.U.D
-1. Create: You must choose (create) your team of 6 pokemon to join.
-2. Read: You must carefully (read) their stats and decide if they are powerful enough to take on the Elite 4
-3. Update: You have the ability to (update) your team - which means adding the pokemon to your team
-4. Delete: You can also decide to replace pokemon that may not be ideal for our dream team!

-The is a 4 step explination of what we want our program to do as we invisioned it.
-If you are familiar with the game, a Pokemon trainer has the ability to create their team, they are able to see the status of the Pokemon -- name, level, ability, skills etc), the trainer can add and remove pokemon to and from his team to their liking!

 ## Running The Test

 There are two options to run the the program!
 You can call it through the files: